Blog

 However, recent studies have shown a potential link between mouth breathing, sleep apnea, and the misdiagnosis of ADHD.
 Mouth breathing can be a potential contributor to sleep-disrupted behaviors and child development, which can often be mistaken for ADHD.

-This article sheds light on what mouth breathing is, the connection between ADHD and mouth breathing, and its implications for those diagnosed with ADHD.
+This article sheds light on what mouth breathing is, the connections between mouth breathing, sleep disorders, and ADHD, and the importance of accurate diagnosis.

 What Is Mouth Breathing?